mauriciosprojects/bbgame248/README.md

 # BBGame248 Coding Exercises

 This repository contains several coding exercises.
-All exercises Ex04 to Ex07b are exercises than can be done with a partially assembled LED matrix of 5x4 pixels.
-The remaining exercises require the fully assembled BBGame114 circuit with and LED matrix of 11x4 pixels.
+Exercises Ex01 to Ex07 are exercises than can be done with a partially assembled LED matrix of 8x8 pixels.
+The remaining exercises require the fully assembled BBGame248 circuit with and LED matrix of 24x8 pixels.

 | Number | Description |
 | --- | --- |